1and1/config-sesame/docs/usage.rst

 To support reading multiple input files, a simple merging strategy is used:

-* objects (dicts, hashes) are merged recursively.
+* Objects (dicts, hashes) are merged recursively.
-* scalar values and lists are simply replaced (i.e. the last file has priority).
+* Scalar values and lists are simply replaced (i.e. the last file has priority).

 For the purpose of finding references to secrets and writing their resolution to a new file, this always fits the bill.